EMTUnity3D/emt-go-detector/README.md

 # Layer-based trigger detection

-This script allows you to create events driven by trigger collisions.
+This script for Unity3D offers you a new component to allow you to create events driven by trigger collisions.

 ## Example